The Galaxy Railways: Season 1

-Season 2 - Crossroads to Eternity
+Season 2 – Crossroads to Eternity

-Changes in Season Two

 One of the most obvious changes was the uniform change from blue to black.
 Almost all flashbacks show everyone in Sirius Platoon wearing the new uniforms.
 It is unknown why the switch was made.
 Big One was also rebuilt, carrying smoke deflectors and a Streamlined-style front.
-There also seems to be almost no actual mentioning of Vega Platoon in the second season, with the exception of a 5-second clip of its being destroyed.
+There also seems to be almost no actual mention of Vega Platoon in the second season, except a 5-second clip of its being destroyed.
+The show's finale was not broadcast, instead, it was presented in the third DVD boxset of the series.

-OVA - A Letter from the Abandoned Planet
+OVA – A Letter from the Abandoned Planet

 U.S. release

-As early as August 2008, it has been rumored that Funimation would bring the rights for the series to American shores, and the latest word is that they are in the process of obtaining the rights and recording an American release of Season Two.
+Funimation licensed the anime for release in the United States.
+The first season debuted in a syndicated Funimation Channel programming block airing on CoLours TV on June 19, 2006.

-As of July 5, 2009 it is unclear whether or not work is being done in getting the Second Season and OVA licensed and dubbed in English.
-Funimation has not made any official statement suggesting that it is currently working on this, or has any intentions to do so.
-However, in April 2009 and May 2009, in two separate instances, Funimation surveyed its online fan-base with the intention of expanding their library of anime titles and many fans did express interest in the localization of Galaxy Railways season 2 and the OVA.
+Although Funimation did not get the license for the second season and the OVA, they surveyed its online fan base in 2009, and fans expressed interest in the localization of Galaxy Railways season 2 and the OVA.

 Reception

-In a review of the first volume of the US release, Theron Martin at the Anime News Network praised the visuals of the series, but stated that while the writing of the series was not bad, it did not seem fresh by modern standards and did not offer originality in the telling of its main story.
+In a review of the first volume of the US release, Theron Martin at the Anime News Network praised the visuals of the series but stated that while the writing of the series was not bad, it did not seem fresh by modern standards and did not offer originality in the telling of its main story.
 He went on to state that reactions to the series would largely depend on the viewers' appreciation of Leiji Matsumoto's other work, giving it a B− rating overall.
 Writing for THEM Anime Reviews, Stig Høgset stated that there was little to complain about in the series, and was particularly complimentary of its art and animation.
-He also praised the series' characters, stating that they were a rich cast that were set up and put to work well.
+He also praised the series' characters, stating that they were a rich cast that was set up and put to work well.